Refreshing antique furniture to its original finish can sometimes be a simple process depending on the age and condition of the furniture.

 The veneer was peeling up in places and the original drawer pulls were loose and had rubbed big circles in the veneer around the screw holes.
 I wasn't sure if I could take care of those damaged areas around the drawer pulls but I was going to work hard at it.

 After the drawer bottom was fitted back into the grooves I used a nail gun to attach it to the drawer back.
 The bottom of the drawer will not be slipping out of the grooves and out the back of the drawer anymore.

 There was loose veneer on several of the drawers.
-At one time a few repairs were made to the veneer and there was just a couple of tiny spots on the drawers where the veneer was missing.
+At one time a few repairs were made to the veneer and there were just a couple of tiny spots on the drawers where the veneer was missing.
 Hardly noticeable.

 I removed a few nails where prior drawer repairs had been made.
 Then I had to remove a couple of nails where I missed the side of the drawer when shooting the nails to hold the drawer bottom in place.
 At least I fessed up to it.

 Once I made all the repairs I used a shop vac to get the worst of the dirt.
 Next, I wiped down the inside of the chest and the drawers with Simple Green.
 Yes, making all the repairs and cleaning the chest is time-consuming but you don't want to move furniture into your home unless it is in good condition.

 I dusted the drawer fronts and the outside of the chest with a dry rag.
 I did not use any water or cleaning solution on the veneer or the stained wood.